secware-debug/ChromeExtensionSetupTool/README.md

    - Build the solution to generate the executable.

 2. **Execution**:
-   - Double-click the compiled executable to run the application.
+   - Place an extension's zip file to same directory to the compiled executable and run the application.
-   - Use the tray icon menu to select `Install` or `Uninstall` options.
+   - Use the tray icon to `Install` or `Uninstall` the extension.

 ---